aliyun/terraform-provider-alicloud/website/docs/r/alb_listener.html.markdown

 * `status` - (Optional, Available since v1.133.0) The state of the listener.
 Valid Values: `Running` Or `Stopped`.
 Valid values: `Running`: The listener is running. `Stopped`: The listener is stopped.
 * `xforwarded_for_config` - (Optional, Deprecated since v1.161.0) xforwardfor Related Attribute Configuration.
 See [`xforwarded_for_config`](#xforwarded_for_config) below for details.  **NOTE:** 'xforwarded_for_config' has been deprecated since provider version 1.161.0.
 Use 'x_forwarded_for_config' instead.",
 * `x_forwarded_for_config` - (Optional, Available since v1.161.0) The `x_forward_for` Related Attribute Configuration.
 See [`x_forwarded_for_config`](#x_forwarded_for_config) below for details. **NOTE:** The attribute is valid when the attribute `listener_protocol` is `HTTPS`.
+* `tags` - (Optional, Available since v1.215.0) A mapping of tags to assign to the resource.
 * `acl_config` - (Optional, Deprecated since v1.163.0)The configurations of the access control lists (ACLs).
 See [`acl_config`](#acl_config) below for details. **NOTE:** Field `acl_config` has been deprecated from provider version 1.163.0, and it will be removed in the future version.
 Please use the new resource `alicloud_alb_listener_acl_attachment`.,

 ### `x_forwarded_for_config`